 Are Rabid Dogs Really Aggressive?

-They can be.
-Symptoms of rabies in dogs include aggression, agitation, irritability, and sensitivity to lights and movement.
+There can be signs of rabies in dogs that include aggression, agitation, irritability, and sensitivity to lights and movement.
 In some cases, rabies can make dogs even more affectionate or clingy than usual or conversely cause them to become impassive.

 What Are Saint Bernards Really Like?